Raj04/Back-to-Fundamentals--React-JS/README.md

 - Expression vs Statement
 - IIFE, Modules and Namespaces
 - Message Queue and Event Loop
-- setTimeout, setInterval and requestAnimationFrame
+- setTimeout, setInterval and requestAnimationFrame, how JS Engine works here
-- JavaScript Engines
 - Bitwise Operators, Type Arrays and Array Buffers
 - DOM and Layout Trees
 - Factories and Classes